antvis/G2/site/docs/manual/introduction/why-g2.en.md

 ## Customized interaction capabilities

-In addition to providing rich built-in interactions, G2 also`chart.on`and`chart.emit`Provides an ability to link interactions between different views, such as the "Focus and Context" ability shown below:
+In addition to providing rich built-in interactions, G2 also provides the ability to link different views through `chart.on` and `chart.emit` for interactive coordination.interactions between different views, such as the "Focus and Context" ability shown below:

 ```js | ob
 (() => {